As explained in the page about the

 hyper-inflation.
 So, it is better that unendowed money be

-transformed into indebted money than being left as unendowed.
+transformed into indebted money than being left as unendowed money.

 Even so, the indebted money created by the growth bank credit